Four teenagers were seriously injured after the car they were driving in crashed at approximately 12:34 a.m. on Tuesday, January 17.

 "It's very fortunate that no one else was injured in this crash, but it's a reminder of what not to do when you get behind the wheel," said FHP spokesman Sgt.
 Steve Gaskins.
 "Especially these people all under 21, they shouldn't have had alcohol to begin with."

 Rollover crashes claim the lives of more than 10,000 people in the United States every year according to the National Highway Traffic Safety Administration (NHTSA).
 While these types of accidents are more common in vehicles with high centers of gravity like raised trucks and SUVs, any type of vehicle can roll through negligence or wrongdoing.
-If you were seriously injured in a rollover crash, contact the Tampa car accident attorneys at Givens Givens Sparks by calling us at (813) 336-3348 or by filling out our online form today.
+If you were seriously injured in a rollover crash, contact the Tampa car accident attorneys at Robert Sparks Attorneys by calling us at (813) 336-3348 or by filling out our online form today.